kangabru/skin-tone-checker/readme.md

 ## Acknowledgments

 - [This PixPerfect video](https://www.youtube.com/watch?v=Wvr8LCSuFjE) for the inspiration.
-- [This Qt widget repo](https://github.com/PyQt5/CustomWidgets) for the core colour related widgets.
+- [This Qt widget repo](https://github.com/PyQt5/CustomWidgets) for the colour related widgets.